jean553/c-data-structures/README.md

 Tests have been implemented for the following violations (in order in the tests file):

+ * red parent and red uncle, black root node, the current node (left child) should be black
- * red parent and red uncle, black root node, the current node should be black
+ * red parent and red uncle, black root node, the current node (right child) should be black

 #### Violations